ardaku/ardaku/README.md

 ./build.sh
 ```

-This will create a *hello.wasm* file.
+This will create a *hello.wasm* file (~10kB).
 You can now run it locally with:

 ```bash
 RUST_LOG=info cargo run --release --example demo hello/hello.wasm
 ```

+Rust WebAssembly programs that use an allocator will always allocate at least 2
+pages; this example is configured to allocate only 2:

+ 0. Stack (configured via rustc flags to only take up ½ page - default: 16), the
+    remaining ½ page is used for the WebAssembly data section
+ 1. Heap allocated memory

+Together this adds up to 128 kB (131\_072 bytes) for the minimum runtime memory
+required by a WASM file in Ardaku.

 ## API
 Ardaku runs the [`daku`](https://github.com/ardaku/daku) API.
 You can build